TeoNikolov/genea_visualizer/scripts/README.md

 	- `python data_standardization_pipeline.py ./data "30fps.bvh" --freeze -b`
 	- `python data_standardization_pipeline.py ./data "30fps.bvh" --retarget -b`
 - The `-b` flag prevents the Maya and MotionBuilder UI from opening, which will wait for you to close to continue with the other data processing stages.
 If there is a crash, you can disable this flag and check the console inside Maya and MotionBuilder for more information.
+- If you want to normalize the root of the motion data, add the `--normalize-root` flag in your command.